Teams work better when they talk to each other and collaborate, but you don’t need us to tell you that.

 If a meeting is the best way for your team to talk about something, stick to some ground rules so that it’s worthwhile:

-Keep it short—any meeting that is going to last longer than 50 minutes should be split into two sessions
+Keep it short — any meeting that will last longer than 50 minutes should be split into two sessions.

 5. Build a (two-way) feedback loop